 All the Product Mockups you need and many other design elements, are available for a monthly subscription by subscribing to Envato Elements.
-The subscription costs $29 per month and gives you unlimited access to a massive and growing library of 400,000+ items that can be downloaded as often as you need (stock photos too)!
+The subscription gives you unlimited access to a massive and growing library of 500,000+ items that can be downloaded as often as you need (stock photos too)!

 With thousands of likes from the Behance community and many more thousand free downloads, A4 Magazine Mockup is Jan-Alfred Barclay’s standard for what magazine mockups should look like when built with care and efficiency in mind.
 This is a PSD download that contains several page concepts.
 It has a carefully layered structure that allows you to copy and paste designs directly onto new pages.
 Each template features a layer structure that enables photorealistic end results for all your page designs.
 You can combine images over pages, or create stunning feature pages for important stories and editorial content.

 Thousands of likes sounded promising, but Alexandre Cardoso has much more than that.
 His 4K Magazine template has tens of thousands of likes, with hundreds of thousands of free downloads.
 Creating a good-looking magazine mockup takes some serious time.
 It requires patience and understanding of how the elements of a magazine page come together to achieve the end result of a magazine style.
 Alexandre Cardoso has nailed it with his mockup, which he is giving away to the community for free.
 All three of the templates use Smart Objects that enable anyone to adapt the templates to their own needs at any given time quickly.
 You will enjoy using this magazine for projects where text positioning and text design are of utmost importance.